Crashed-cpu/1st-python-project/README.md.md

 # Sentiment Analysis Project

-This project is a Python-based sentiment analysis tool that processes reviews from various file formats and provides a summary of sentiments along with key positive and negative points.
+This project is an original, Python-based sentiment analysis tool that processes reviews from various file formats and provides a summary of sentiments along with key positive and negative points.
+It was developed entirely from scratch, showcasing a unique implementation of sentiment analysis techniques.

 ## Features